TGA Suspends Sale of Textured Breast Implants in Australia over concerns about BIA-ALCL

 For a full list of which breast implants are in question visit the TGA’s website.

-NOTE: BIA-ALCL is Not Breast Cancer
+NOTE: BIA-ALCL is Not a regular Breast Cancer

 It is important to note that BIA-ALCL is not breast cancer.
 It is a rare type of lymphoma that develops adjacent to breast implants, usually as a swelling of the breast 3-14 years after insertion.
 This swelling is due to fluid building up in the fibrous capsule that surrounds the implant and does not develop in the breast tissue itself.
 It can also present as a swelling or lump in the breast or armpit.